José Zorrilla: Biography

 Zorrilla was born in Valladolid to a magistrate in whom Ferdinand VII placed special confidence.
 He was educated by the Jesuits at the Real Seminario de Nobles in Madrid, wrote verses when he was twelve, became an enthusiastic admirer of Walter Scott and Chateaubriand, and took part in the school performances of plays by Lope de Vega and Calderón de la Barca.

-In 1833, he was sent to study law at the university of Toledo, but after a year of idleness, he fled to Madrid, where he horrified the friends of his absolutist father by making violent speeches and by founding a newspaper which was promptly suppressed by the government.
-He narrowly escaped transportation to the Philippines, and passed the next few years in poverty.
+In 1833, he was sent to study law at the university of Toledo, but after a year of idleness, he fled to Madrid, where he horrified the friends of his absolutist father by making violent speeches and by founding a newspaper that promptly was suppressed by the government.
+He narrowly escaped transportation to the Philippines, and spent the next few years in poverty.

 The death of the satirist Mariano José de Larra brought Zorrilla into notice.
 His elegiac poem, read at Larra's funeral in February 1837, introduced him to the leading men of letters.
 In 1837 he published a book of verses, mostly imitations of Alphonse de Lamartine and Victor Hugo, which was so favourably received that he printed six more volumes within three years.

 After collaborating with Antonio García Gutiérrez on the play Juán Dondolo (1839), Zorrilla began his individual career as a dramatist with Cada cual con su razón (1840), and during the next five years he wrote 22 plays, many of them extremely successful.
 His Cantos del trovador (1841), a collection of national legends written in verse, made Zorilla second only to José de Espronceda in popular esteem.

 National legends also supply the themes of his dramas, which Zorilla often constructed by adapting older plays that had fallen out of fashion.
 For example, in El Zapatero y el Rey he recasts El montanés Juan Pascual by Juan de la Hoz y Mota; in La mejor Talon la espada he borrows from Agustín Moreto y Cavana's Travesuras del estudiante Pa-atoja.
 His famous play Don Juan Tenorio is a combination of elements from Tirso de Molina's Burlador de Sevilla and from Alexandre Dumas, père's Don Juan de Marana (which itself derives from Les Âmes du purgatoire by Prosper Mérimée).
 However, plays like Sancho García, El Rey loco, and El Alcalde Ronquillo are much more original.
 He considered his last play, Traidor, inconfeso y mártir (1845), to be his best play.